PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

 In fact, we can calculate the steady state concentrations of *T* and *L* for our reversible reaction by hand.
 Suppose that we begin with initial concentrations of *T* and *L* that are represented by *t*<sub>0</sub> and *l*<sub>0</sub>, respectively.
 Let [*L*], [*T*], and [*LT*] denote the concentrations of the three molecule types.
 And assume that the reaction rate constants *k*<sub>bind</sub> and *k*<sub>dissociate</sub> are fixed.

-Our goal is to find the steady-state concentration of *LT*.
+Our goal is to find the steady state concentration of *LT*.
 When this occurs, we know that the rate of production of *LT* is equal to the rate of its dissociation; in other words, we know that

 *k*<sub>bind</sub> · [*L*] · [*T*] = *k*<sub>dissociate</sub> · [*LT*].

-We also know that by the law of conservation of mass, the total number of *L* and *T* molecules is always constant across the system.
+We also know that by the law of conservation of mass, the concentrations of *L* and *T* molecules are always constant across the system.
 In particular, the number of these particles is equal to their initial concentrations.
 That is, at any time point, we have that

 [*L*] + [*LT*] = *l*<sub>0</sub>